Philippe Vasset

 Philippe Vasset (born 1972) is a French novelist and journalist.
-He is the editor in chief of the investigative newsletters Africa Energy Intelligence and Intelligence Online, published by Indigo Publications press group.
+He is the editor in chief of the investigative newsletter Glitz, published by Indigo Publications press group.
 Before his career in journalism, he worked as a corporate detective in the United States.
 In 1993, he was awarded the Best Young Writer prize by the French daily Le Monde.
 Following his debut ScriptGenerator®™ (2004), he has already written a second novel.

 In 2023, Abu Dhabi Secrets revealed that Vasset, while serving as editor of Africa Intelligence, had "regularly used information" from Alp Services, a Swiss private investigation firm operated by Mario Brero, which engaged in offensive viral communication campaigns.